-Meanwhile, fry the halloumi slices on a medium heat with ½ tbsp of olive oil.
-One the halloumi slices are golden brown on both sides (approx 2-3 mins per side), set aside to add to tray.
+4. Meanwhile, fry the halloumi slices on a medium heat with ½ tbsp of olive oil.
+One the halloumi slices are golden brown on both sides (approx 2-3 mins per side), set aside to add to tray (Image 4).

-After the orzo is fully cooked remove the foil, drizzle with red wine vinegar and extra-virgin olive oil.
-Top with halloumi, some lemon wedges and serve.
+5. After the orzo is fully cooked remove the foil, drizzle with red wine vinegar and extra-virgin olive oil (Image 5).

 Yes of course!
 You could use fusilli, macaroni, spirali, whatever you prefer.
 Just ensure that the pasta is submerged in the stock before popping in the oven and stirring halfway through.